niplav/site/now.md

 projects full-time (including, but not limited to, this website).

 Because of this, work on this website is limited to a small part of my free time.
-I apologize for the inconveniences.
+I apologize for any inconveniences.

 Writing
 -------